Progarchives, the progressive rock ultimate discography

 Honorary Collaborator

-3. "Zohar" (10:53) opens at breakneck speed with all band members laying it all on the line--though none more than drummer, Jean-My Truong.
-By the third minute the music transitions radically to an all-strings format.
+3. "Zohar" (10:53) opens at a pretty fast speed with all band members laying it all on the line--though none more than drummer, Jean-My Truong.
+By the third minute the music transitions radically to an all-strings format, here sounding very much like something from one of the early SHAKTI albums (which would be virtually impossible since the initial Shakti recording sessions were occurring at almost the exact same time [July of 1975] as this material).
 At 5:00 bass, drums, keys and percussion sneak back in while strings disappear.
 Cahen's experimentation with keyboard sound takes over for a bit.
-Though the band is tight in their occasional ensembleness, the song lacks cohesion and overall feels a bit more like a experiment in experimentalism.
-(8/10)
+Though the band is tight in their occasional cohesiveness (like in the whole-band burst in the final 90 seconds), the song lacks a unifying flow and overall feels a bit more like an experiment in experimentalism.
+(17.75/20)

 4. "Metatron" (8:17) opens with Zeuhlish voices and sax and bass before taking off on a run through a series of challenging sections of disciplined precision-timed chord sequences.
 At two minutes, driving bass and drum race us along while keys, horns and voices move at a deliberately contrasting snail's pace.
-Things finally shift around the frenetically paced drums as bass and keys open the way for some sax and keyboard solos.
-Very reminiscent of both Weather Report and even Brand X. Impressive song.
-Impressive drummer!
-(9/10)
+Things finally shift around the frenetically-paced drums as bass and keys open the way for some sax and keyboard solos.
+This smoother part is very reminiscent of both Weather Report and even Brand X (as well as Magma).
+An impressive song displaying an impressive drummer!
+(18/20)

-5. "Zita" (4:38) opens quietly with strings and electric piano weaving into a little soundtrack chamber music exercise with a kind of sound similar to Eberhard Weber or Vangelis.
-The presence of the lone soprano voice slightly in the background is a cool effect.
+5. "Zita" (4:38) François Cahen's second composition on the album (the others are all attributed to Yochok'o) opens quietly with sophisticated chamber strings play while electric piano and bass gently support weaving into a little soundtrack chamber music exercise with a sound that is kind of similar to both Eberhard Weber and Vangelis.
+The presence of the lone soprano voice slightly in the background is a very cool effect.
 Beautiful and peaceful.
+A tender, contemplative song that I adore!
 (9.5/10)

-6. "Bakus" (5:13) is just weirdness--though keys, bass and drums really put their Zeuhl chops on full display here.
-Really it's just Seffert's vocals--sounding more like the fore-runner of those from 21st Century Japanese bands Koenji Hyakkei or OOIOO.
-Solid song.
-(8/10)
+6. "Bakus" (5:13) is just angular weirdness--not unlike the music of 1990s Japanese artists BONDAGE FRUIT and KOENJI HYAKKEI.
+François' keys, bass, and drums really put their Zeuhl chops on full display here but really it's Seffer's vocals that I love the most: here sounding more like the fore-runner of those from 21st Century Japanese bands Koenji Hyakkei or OOIOO.
+Still, this is a solid song.
+(8.875/10)

 Report this review (#1711500)